 Language is also important when it comes to communications powered by artificial intelligence.
 If a bank uses chatbots to respond to certain customer requests, these interactions should also reflect the tone and attitude of a human customer service agent.

-3. Empower the staff
+3. Empower advisors

 In today’s banking landscape, the importance of trust can’t be underestimated.
 Building trust means showing the customer that they are being heard, but this also requires banks to equip their advisors and agents to deliver an exceptional customer experience.

 Just as customers might encounter issues with protocols around credit cards or debit cards, customer service employees run into problems when they can’t resolve a customer request due to company procedures and regulations.
 By listening to agents and giving them what they need, banks can empower customer service staff to solve problems on the spot.
-Banks should encourage them to make decisions that resolve issues, without having to get a manager’s permission first.
+Banks should encourage them to make informed decisions that resolve issues, without having to get a manager’s permission first.

 4. Choose your expertise